 |Minecraft video "more popular than Bieber"

-The online game Minecraft is a concern for parents.
-Their children spend endless hours immersed in a cyber-world.
-However, one man has made millions of fans and a good deal of money from the game.
-Joseph Garrett's full-time job is making YouTube videos in his bedroom about his exploits in Minecraft.
-He gets up to 30 million hits a week.
-That's more than Justin Bieber and One Direction get.
-His uploads might make him a small fortune.
-He is now a celebrity in the gaming community.
+The online game Minecraft can be cause for concern for parents, who see their children spend endless hours immersed in a cyber-world.
+However, for a 23-year-old English man, the game has made him millions of fans and a good deal of money too.
+Joseph Garrett makes a full-time living by making YouTube videos about his exploits in Minecraft.
+He gets up to 30 million hits a week, which is more than the official Justin Bieber and One Direction channels.
+His uploads might also make him a small fortune, without having to leave his bedroom.
+He has become a celebrity in the Minecraft gaming community.
 He told the BBC: "I'm really happy, I'm not going to lie, I think I've got the best job in the world."

-Minecraft has 100 million registered users worldwide.
-Education professionals say it is a useful classroom tool.
-Gamepedia.com says: "Minecraft can have huge educational benefits for children; it can help teach numerous subjects both with and without adult involvement."
-It added that Minecraft can be faster than traditional education because children are more motivated.
-They feel that what they are learning is useful.
-Children naturally pick up skills in reading, writing, maths, geometry, music and science.
-They also learn social skills and computer coding.
+Minecraft has over 100 million registered users around the world.
+Education professionals are saying it could be a very useful tool in the classroom.
+The website gamepedia.com says: "Minecraft can have huge educational benefits for children; it can help teach numerous subjects both with and without adult involvement."
+It added that: "Learning in Minecraft can be faster than traditional methods of education, as children are often far more motivated, get more practice, and feel that what they are learning is useful."
+The site says children naturally pick up skills in reading, writing, maths, geometry, music and science while playing the game.
+They can also learn social skills and computer coding.